-To plan, organize, direct and supervise a group of attorneys in a functional unit or division, such as Land Development, Litigation, General Government or Health & Human Services, within the County Counsel’s office, and to perform a variety of supervisory and technical tasks relative to assigned area of responsibility.
+To plan, organize, direct, and supervise a group of attorneys in a functional unit or division, such as Land Development, Litigation, General Government or Health & Human Services, within the Office of the County Counsel, and to perform a variety of supervisory and technical tasks relative to assigned area of responsibility.

 SUPERVISION RECEIVED AND EXERCISED

-Receives general direction from the Chief Deputy or the County Counsel.
+Receives administrative direction from County Counsel and general direction from the Chief Asssistant County Counsel.

 EXAMPLES OF ESSENTIAL DUTIES